How to Control Tuta absoluta in Tomatoes Even If You’re Not an Expert.

 Unfortunately, the result is often pathetic due to the resistant nature of Tuta absoluta to most pesticides – and that results in unimaginable losses of your crop, investment, and money used to buy chemicals.

-That means best case scenario, your reputation as an agribusiness entrepreneur is dinged for exceeding the Minimum Residue Levels (MRLs).
+That means the best case scenario, your reputation as an agribusiness entrepreneur is dinged for exceeding the Minimum Residue Levels (MRLs).

 Worst case scenario, your whole family goes hungry and hates you for making a wrong business decision in case they depended on it.